lnshi/okcoin-btc-ltc-trading-robot/README.md

 ## NOTICE

-  - **This project got halted due to the unbearable super long transaction API request delay when tried to access [OKCoin](www.okcoin.cn) from outside of the China Mainland.**
+  - **This project get halted due to the unbearable super long transaction API request delay when tried to access [OKCoin](www.okcoin.cn) from outside of the China Mainland.**